yeoman/yeoman.io/app/_posts/blog/2025-10-03-security-overhaul-2025.md

 - [yeoman/yeoman-remote](https://github.com/yeoman/yeoman-remote)
 - [yeoman/yeoman-dummytest](https://github.com/yeoman/yeoman-dummytest)

-These repositories relied on outdated dependencies or duplicated functionality already available elsewhere in the ecosystem.
+Most of these repositories relied on outdated dependencies or duplicated functionality already available elsewhere in the ecosystem.
+Others were for initiatives that no longer are being worked on.

 Their respective npm packages have also been deprecated.